n8n-io/n8n-docs/docs/doc2/settings/email-notification.md

 ![](/_images/doc2/DOC2_email-notification_2.png)

-In this you can define a custom name for the notification, select the document type and status as well as the time unit and enter the e-mail address of the person who should receive the corresponding notification.
+Here you can define a custom name for the notification, select the document type and status as well as the time unit and enter the e-mail address of the person who should receive the corresponding notification.

 <ins>The following status can be selected:</ins>